gary-archer/authguidance.mobileweb.android/README.md

 ### Details

+* See the **Mobile Web Integration Overview** page for a visual summary and instructions on how to run the code

+### Technologies and Behaviour

+* Kotlin and Jetpack are used to develop the Mobile Host App
+* Secured ReactJS SPA views can be run from the mobile app, without a second login
-* The ReactJS SPA can run in a web view and call back the mobile app to get tokens
+* SPA views can execute in a web view and call back the mobile app to get tokens
-* The ReactJS SPA can run in the system browser using a one time tokes from the mobile app
+* SPA views can execute in the system browser using a one time token sent from the mobile app
-* See the **Mobile Web Integration Overview** page for a summary and instructions on how to run the code

-### Technologies

-* Kotlin and Jetpack are used to develop a Single Activity App that uses web content from a Secured Cloud SPA

 ### Middleware Used